Phylum: Magnoliophyta - Class: Equisetopsida - Order: Primulales - Family: Primulaceae

 A perennial, the Primrose produces neat hemispherical clumps typically 10 to 25 cm tall.
 The rosette of basal leaves is often visible right through the winter except in exposed locations.
 The short-stemmed leaves can grow to 20cm or so in length, and their wrinkled surfaces and crinkly or slightly toothed margins are quite distinctive.

 Flowers, each with five notched petals, are typically 2 to 4cm in diameter, pale yellow with a deeper yellow or orange-yellow centre, and slightly scented.
 Each flower is usually borne singly on a slender stem.
-Flowers may have a long prominent style, as shown on the left, in which case they are known as pin flowers or pin-eye flowers; or the style may be shorter and the stamens most prominent - an example is shown below - when they are referred to as thrum flowers or thrum-eye flowers.
+Flowers may have a long prominent style, as shown above, in which case they are known as pin flowers or pin-eye flowers; or the style may be shorter and the stamens most prominent - an example is shown below - when they are referred to as thrum flowers or thrum-eye flowers.

 Primrose flowers are hermaphrodite.
 Fertilisation is usually achieved between a thrum-eye flower and a pin-eye flower; pollination from pin to pin or thrum to thrum is not generally effective.
 Most of the flies of early spring are very small and tend to go unnoticed, but they have no difficulty finding Primroses and helping with their pollination.